Who is blepharoplasty for?

 Recovery

 You will recover from surgery at home.
 Someone must drive you because you won’t be able to drive yourself.
-Your eyelids may feel tight in the short term, and you’re likely to have some swelling and bruising.
+Your eyelids could feel tight in the short term, and you’re likely to have some swelling and bruising.
 You’ll want to keep your head elevated and apply cold compresses for 2–3 days.
 Dryness, itching, overactive tears and sensitivity to light are possible.
 These usually subside within several weeks.
 You can read or watch TV in two or three days and return to work in about 7–10 days.
 You can usually resume strenuous activity in about two weeks.

 Before and after photos from a blepharoplasty procedure